 5. A Wedding Website

 Creating a website for your destination wedding is a definite must.
 A wedding website can save you so much time and stress with having to answer the host of questions that your guests will be sure to ask.
-With your wedding website, you are able to include the day-of logistics and every detail pertaining to your Jamaican destination wedding.
-It can be updated easily and you can create links to the various services such as travel agent, airline, hotel and information about the island.
+With your wedding website, you are able to include the day’s activities and every detail pertaining to your Jamaican destination wedding.
+It can easily be updated, and you can create links to the various services such as travel agent, airline, hotel and information about the island.
 Best of all, it’s a great way to create some excitement among your guests.
 Our recommended FREE wedding websites are available on The Knot, WeddingWire, Minted and eWedding.

-Was any of this helpful.
-Post your comments and let us know your thoughts.
+Was any of this helpful?
+Like this post or share your comments and let us know your thoughts.
 As always, happy planning!